History of American Sports Betting

 Paul Robinson provides a brief history of American sports betting.

 Sport and betting are something that is never too far away from one another.
 The modern sports betting industry attracts people from far and wide, with billions of dollars annually put on the line at various boxing arenas, sports stadiums, athletic tracks, and golf courses all over the world.
-The global sports betting industry appears to be showing no signs of slowing down and is quickly becoming one of the most popular activities in the United States of America since its legalisation in 2018, so let's take a look at how the industry made its way from behind closed doors and into the mainstream in a safe and secure way.
+The global sports betting industry appears to be showing no signs of slowing down and is quickly becoming one of the most popular activities in the United States of America since its legalisation in 2018, so let's take a look at how the industry made its way from behind closed doors and into the mainstream safely and securely.

 Gambling gained momentum in America in the late 1800s and early 1900s, directly influenced by the rise in popularity of Major League Baseball and competitive boxing.
 It found itself in what could be described as a grey area, in which it was not exactly legal, but little was done to actively stamp it out.